 After you complete the sort dialogue, you are immediately given the "DEVICE:" prompt.
 Choose what device the exported data should be sent to:

-Figure 12: Import and Export Tools-Choosing a device to send exported data
+Figure 12: Import and Export Tools-Choosing a device to send exported data data into a file is a simple one that is often successful and convenient, especially if the importing application is on the same PC.

 '''

 DEVICE: <Enter>

 '''